Moving to Canada from US

 If you are moving to Canada, you can take your American car with you.
 Many of our clients have driven their cars to Canada by themselves.
 If your move to Canada is a close one, this is a viable option, but you still have to understand the difference between driving there on vacation and taking it there permanently.

 When you take your car permanently to Canada, you are taking it to a foreign country, with different laws and regulations that must be met.
-If you move from Michigan to Indiana, usually you just need to stop by the department of motor vehicles and change your tags.
+If you move from Michigan to Indiana, usually, you just need to stop by the department of motor vehicles and change your tags.
 When you move from Michigan to Ontario, you will need to have your car fitted to meet Canadian standards.

 Most cars sold in the USA, but not all, can be imported into Canada.
-Many of them need some sort of modification.
+Many of them need some modification.
 A full list of cars is available here.
 We recommend that you consult the Registrar of Imported Vehicles site for updated official information.

 Other vehicles that you can send to Canada when you move include recreational vehicles, snowmobiles, ATV’s and motorcycles.
 Please note that the process for sending boats is different.
 It is actually easier to send a boat to Canada than its trailer.
-For updated information see this site.
+For updated information, see this site.

 Canadian Customs and Regulations